Relieves hot flashes due to menopause.

 - Can be expensive since it's only available as a brand name product.

-Side effects for Evamist (Estradiol Spray)
+Side effect rates for Evamist (Estradiol Spray)

 - Higher risk if: